kristianmandrup/slush-fuse-rollup/app/templates/README.md

 Hint: Customize the `server.api` Object to best suite your app!

 ## Create components

-`$ slush fuse-rollup:component` to create components for your app.
+To create components for your app use the `component` generator.

+`$ slush xfuse:component`

 ## Install Fuse modules